-Letters from Europe publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Europe, and which reflect the themes of the Studio for Art, Faith & History.
-Letters from Europe is edited by John Skillen, the associate dean of European programs, and founding director of the arts-oriented semester program in Orvieto (Italy).
+Studio for Art, Faith & History regularly publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Orvieto, and which reflect the themes of the Studio for Art, Faith & History.
+A growing collection of these essays can be found on the website devoted to the creative and scholarly work of participants in Studio projects: www.artfaithhistory.org

 Italy is dotted with monasteries of obscure identity, old purposes being forsaken, antiquity and cultural value arguing for their preservation.
 Of course there are religious houses still functioning as such and inhabited by consecrated men and women.
 But others have disappeared altogether, bulldozed to make room for new roads or apartments.
 And still others have been left behind when no monks or nuns were left inside.
 What should be done with an old hulk of a building, often vast and sturdily built, graced with art or good views or fine acoustics?